kschuler/words-in-noise-EEG/README.md

 ## Getting started

-The easiest way to get the most up to date version of the experiment is to click the green `Clone or download` button in the upper right corner.
+The easiest way to get the current version of the experiment is to click the green `Clone or download` button in the upper right corner.
 Or simply clone this repository in the command line with the command below.
 Previous versions of the experiment can be found on the [release page](https://github.com/kschuler/words-in-noise-EEG/releases).

 ```
 git clone https://github.com/kschuler/words-in-noise-EEG.git